ivadomed/ivadomed/paper.md

 Another challenge of medical imaging is the heterogeneity of the data across clinical centers, in terms of image features (e.g., contrast, resolution) and population demographics.
 This makes it challenging to create models that can generalize well across the many existing datasets.
 Recent cutting-edge methods address this problem, such as FiLM [@perez2017film] and HeMis [@havaei2016hemis], however they are usually not implemented within a comprehensive framework that enables end-to-end training and experimentation.
 In addition to providing these advanced architectures, `ivadomed` features multiple uncertainty estimation methods (aleatoric and epistemic), losses adapted to imbalanced classes and non-binary predictions.
 Each step can be conveniently customized via a single configuration file, and at the same time, the code is highly modular to allow addition/modification of architecture or pre-/post-processing steps.

-# Software description

-`ivadomed` is based on PyTorch framework [@paszke2017automatic] with GPU acceleration supported by CUDA.
-It can easily be installed via [PyPI](https://pypi.org/project/ivadomed/) and the whole package is tested with a [continuous integration](https://github.com/ivadomed/ivadomed/actions?query=workflow\%3A\%22Run+tests\%22) framework.
-The project website, which includes user and API documentation, is available at https://ivadomed.org.
-The name `ivadomed` is a portmanteau between [*IVADO (The Institute for data valorization)*](https://ivado.ca) and *medical*.

 ![Overview of `ivadomed` main features.\label{fig:overview}](https://github.com/ivadomed/ivadomed/raw/master/images/overview.png)

 ## Loader